mathiasbalian/Folder_Sorter_AI_HYU2022/README.md

 $ pip install -r requirements.txt
 ```

+Like we explained in the previous parts, we needed the PyPDF2 library.
+We used its documentation : https://pypdf2.readthedocs.io/en/latest/user/extract-text.html.
+We only used ths library to read the content of a PDF file, but it is capable of way more than that.
+For the same goal but with docx documents, we used the textract library.
+Here is the documentation we used : https://textract.readthedocs.io/en/stable/.
+We could've also used this library for PDF files, but we started with PyPDF2 first, so we didn't go back on our steps.

+The tkinter library permits to create Graphical User Interfaces.
+We used it to display the file explorer so that the users can directly select the file they want to order.
+Here is the documentation : https://docs.python.org/3/library/tkinter.html

+Finally, for our idea, we needed a way to interact with the operating system, which means we needed to create and move folders or files.
+For this purpose, the os library was adapted.
+The library let us check if a file exist or not, and work with directories.
+Here is the documentation : https://www.analyticsvidhya.com/blog/2021/05/30-useful-methods-from-python-os-module/
+In the same purpose, the shutil library also allows us to interact with files, we used it to move the files from one folder to an other. https://docs.python.org/3/library/shutil.html

 ## 7. Conclusion

 (Talk about the limits like no permission to move a file)